Standards of Practice

 Although interaction with off campus advisors, alumni, faculty, staff and members of the local community is encouraged, it should be emphasized that organizations at Stockton must be composed of Stockton University students.
 We also encourage all student organizations to be led by the democratic authority of the current enrolled students involved in the organization.
-Any organization that selects it leadership from or gives voting authority to non-students will not be eligible for funding.
+Any organization that selects it leadership from or gives voting authority to non-students will not be eligible for funding (this includes selection, removal or nomination of officers by non-students).
 Although we may work with outside organizations to help our student groups, we rely on our students to lead the registered student organizations.

 Currently the recognition categories and process for new groups is being reviewed by the office of Student Development.
 All current and new organizations will be categorized based on the following set of guidelines.
 Any current organization who wished to be reclassified should meet with the Director of Student Development to discuss their options.